jst-qaml/framework-modeling-tool/README.md

     static String password = "";
     static String port = ""
    ```
 3. Set the local directory for temporary files to be stored.
-The default is D drive root folder.
+The default is the D drive root folder.
    ```
    //Set the local folder to hold temporary files static String local = "D:";